 Applied mounts adorn the base, with the ormolu being entirely orginal and in excellent coniditon.

 Paris, France, circa 1815.
-8 day duration, silk suspension regulated movement, striking the hours and halfs on a bell.
+The silk suspension regulated movement, unusually features very large spring barrels which allow the movement upto a month duration when fully wound, striking the hours and halfs on a bell.

 See Elke Niehuser "French bronze clocks" pp 178 and also the Spanish Royal Collection pp163